JeminInformationTechnology/Aboutus/README.md

 # Aboutus
-JIT  is    focused  on  research   in  Inventing    new   Technolgies  acc  to client  satisfaction.
+JIT  is    focused  on  research   in  Inventing    new   Technologies  acc  to client  satisfaction.

 Jemin Information Technology is otherwise known as JIT is a product based Org.